ThowZzy/TizenTube/README.md

 [Discord Server Invite](https://discord.gg/m2P7v8Y2qR)

+# TizenTube-Legacy ?

+This fork follows another development path than the original TizenTube, the original now uses TizenBrew.
+But I liked the TizenTube only project so I brought it back with the improvements I personally wanted.

 ## How it works

 TizenTube operates by initiating a debugger session upon launching the app on your Tizen TV.
 This is achieved through the utilization of the `debug <app.id>` command, which establishes a connection between the server and the debugger.
 Once connected, the server is able to transmit JavaScript code that effectively removes video ads.